Davvid96/Planner-App/README.md

-# Third-Party APIs: Work Day Scheduler
+# Third-Party APIs: Work Day Scheduler Challenge

-## Your Task
+## The Task:

-Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
+This week I have been tasked to create a simple calendar application that allows a user to save events for each hour of the working day by modifying starter code.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+I had to use the [Moment.js](https://momentjs.com/) library to work with date and time.
+Making sure to read the documentation carefully and concentrate on using Moment.js in the browser.

-## User Story
+## User Story:

 ```md
 AS AN employee with a busy schedule